Search Field Guide

 • Faanes, C.A.
 1981.
 Birds of the St. Croix River Valley: Minnesota and Wisconsin.
 North American Fauna 73.
 U.S. Fish and Wildlife Service, Washington, DC.
 196 pp.

 • Friedmann, H. 1963.
-Host relations of the parasitic Cowbird.
-Museum of Natural History.
-Smithsonian Institution, Washington, D. C.
+Host relations of the parasitic cowbirds.
+United States National Museum Bulletin No. 233.

-• Greenlaw, J.S., and J.D.
+• Greenlaw, J.S. and J.D.
 Rising.
 1994.
-Sharp-tailed Sparrow (AMMODRAMUS CAUDACUTUS).
-In A. Poole and F. Gill, editors, The Birds of North America, No. 112.
-Academy of Natural Sciences, Philadelphia, and American Ornithologists' Union, Washington, DC.
-28 pp.
+Sharp-tailed sparrow (Ammodramus caudacutus).
+In: A. Poole and F. Gill, eds.
+The birds of North America, No. 112.
+The Academy of Natural Sciences, Philadelphia, PA and the American Ornithologists' Union, Washington, DC.

 • Hanowski, J.M., and G.J.
 Niemi.
 1988.
 An approach for quantifying habitat characteristics for rare wetland birds.
 Pages 51-56 in Ecosystem management: rare and endangered species and significant habitats.
 Proceedings of the 15th annual Natural Areas Conference.